haquetarif/haquetarif.github.io/about.markdown

 There was no computer in my town until the early 2000s.
 But I came to Dhaka, the capital city of our country when I was a teen.
 There I used the computer and internet for the first time.
 I got spellbound with the awesomeness of the technology.
 This way, it can eliminate the barrier of distance.
 The way it can spread information.

 Fast forward to 2011, when I first came across WordPress as a CMS.
-Then, I started working on a website analyzing global socio-political movements (https://web.archive.org/web/20110527082600/http://move4world.com/).
+Then, I started working on a website analyzing global socio-political movements [View Archieves](https://web.archive.org/web/20110527082600/http://move4world.com/).

 It was my first startup.
 Though it failed, I learned a lot working on this.

 I've worked for different organizations later.

-In 2020, I joined weDevs, a leading WordPress development company (https://wedevs.com/about/team), as a digital marketing executive.
+In 2020, I joined weDevs, a leading WordPress development company, as a digital marketing executive.

 Now I am pursuing a Product Leadership career while working as a Product Coordinator for weMail, the Email Marketing Saas solution for WordPress by weDevs.

 I love to stargaze, walk in the moonlight, and read books when I'm free.

-I'm trying to create a personal blog using WordPress (https://poems.codes/).
-I've hosted in Google Cloud with the free forever plan.
-The SSL certificate is also free with Cloudflare.
+I'm trying to create this personal blog using Jekyll.
+I've hosted in GitHub.